voyeg3r/dotfaster/vim/wiki/dicasvim.md

     :.w !bash
     :nmap <F6> :exec '!'.getline('.')

-Execute curent line as vim command:
+Execute current line as vim command:

     :nmap <F6> :exec getline(".")

-You can also exec anny line:
+You can also exec any line:

     yy:@0